What is a breakthrough infection, and why do they happen?

 How can I protect myself and my family while people keep getting sick?

-The best way to protect yourself, your family, and your community is to be fully vaccinated.
-If you are not vaccinated, you more likely to get infected, get seriously ill, and spread the virus to others - including your family and friends.
+The best way to protect yourself, your family, and your community is to stay up-to-date with your COVID-19 vaccines by getting fully vaccinated and then getting a booster when you’re eligible.
+If you are not up-to-date, you are more likely to get infected, get dangerously ill or die, and spread the virus to others - including your family and friends.

-Practicing social distancing, avoiding gatherings with many people, and washing your hands frequently are other ways to keep yourself and others safe.
+Practicing social distancing, avoiding gatherings with many people, staying home when you are sick and washing your hands frequently are other ways to keep yourself and others safe.